ivandfx/DFXWinTweaks/README.md

 Did you like the script?
 Well, don't congratulate me, congratulate [**AikonCWD**](https://github.com/aikoncwd) who created the script that DFX Tweaker is based off.

 ## Source code
-Altough DFX Tweaker is open source, there is no source code, you can just download any version of DFX Tweaker and edit it easily.
+Altough DFX Tweaker is Open Source, there is no source code (sort of), you can just download any version of DFX Tweaker and edit it easily.
 However, you have to follow the GPL 3.0 license.

 ## License
 DFX Tweaker is licensed under a GNU General Public License v3.0.